🔴 CISA CPG 2.0 Toolkit

 🇬🇧 English 🇫🇷 Français 🇵🇹 Português 🇪🇸 Español 🇩🇪 Deutsch 🇮🇹 Italiano

-Coverage: Core = exercise directly required | Supporting = exercise validates / documents | Partial = scenario content covers the risk domain
+Coverage: Core = exercise directly satisfies the goal | Supporting = exercise validates / documents | Partial = scenario content covers the risk domain

-Article Measure Requirement Summary CyberICS Capability Coverage
+CPG Goal Goal Name Goal Summary CyberICS Capability Coverage

 Platform Capabilities

-How CyberICS Supports Your NIS2 Programme
+How CyberICS Supports Your CISA CPG Program

 🎲